ada-url/ada/README.md

 Windows users need additional flags to specify the build configuration, e.g. `--config Release`.

+Project can also be built via docker using default docker file of repository with following commands.

+`docker build -t ada-builder . && docker run --rm -it -v ${PWD}:/repo ada-builder`

 ### Installing ICU

 For macOS, you may install it with [brew](https://brew.sh) using `brew install icu4c`.
 Linux users may install ICU according to the their distribution: under Ubuntu, the command is `apt-get install -y libicu-dev`.